WASP-System/central/wasp-doc/src/sphinx/developer/source/begin.rst

    Job Task State.

-All processes defined within WASP are implemented as `Spring Batch <http://www.springsource.org/spring-batch">`_ job flows.  :num:`figure #fig-taskstate` presents an example state diagram where the state of a Spring Batch flow is determined by the `State` of a WASP `Task` designed to manage human interaction related to the flow.
+All processes defined within WASP are implemented as `Spring Batch <http://www.springsource.org/spring-batch">`_ job flows.  :num:`Figure #fig-taskstate` presents an example state diagram where the state of a Spring Batch flow is determined by the `State` of a WASP `Task` designed to manage human interaction related to the flow.